 1. Go to Facebook or open the app.

-1. Go to Outlook and log into your account.
+1. Go to Outlook and log in to your account.

 2. Click the People option on the left panel, then click New contact.